ExpiredTapWater/AAI3001-Final-Project/README.md

 **This raw stream can then be viewed from any compatible player, for example, from HomeAssistant, demonstrated here:**

 ![HA UI](https://i.ibb.co/QkdbRgq/Screenshot-2024-11-30-125043.jpg)

+Adding an automatic pause function will be trivial, such as by checking a seperate webpage for the output, and sending a stop command via an [MQTT wrapper library](https://github.com/greghesp/ha-bambulab) for this line of 3D printers.

 # Experiments and Results Analysis
 TODO